Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Abstract

-The main result of this paper asserts that if $w_1,\ldots,w_n\in\wt{W}$ are sufficiently regular, then the natural map $H_i(\cup_{j=1}^n \Fl^{\leq w_j}_{\gm})\to H_i(\Fl_{\gm})$ is injective for every $i\in\B{Z}$.
-This result plays an important role in our work \cite{BV}.
-To prove the result we show that every affine Schubert variety can be written as an intersection of closures of $U_B(K)$-orbits, where $B$ runs over Borel subgroups containing a fixed maximal torus $T$, and $U_B$ denotes the unipotent radical of $B$.
+The main result of this paper asserts that if elements $w_1,\ldots,w_n$ are sufficiently regular, then the natural map $H_i(\bigcup_{j=1}^n \Fl^{\leq w_j}_{\gm})\to H_i(\Fl_{\gm})$ is injective for every $i\in\B{Z}$.
+It plays an important role in our work \cite{BV}.
+One can view this statement as providing a categorification of the notion of a weighted orbital integral.
+Along the way we also show that every affine Schubert variety can be written as an intersection of closures of semi-infinite orbits.